 WHY TRUST ME?

 If you take a look at my stroller section of this blog you’ll notice that I have various reviews of strollers and stroller wagons.
-I have owned over 45 different travel strollers throughout my time as a parent and close to 80 strollers overall, as I constantly test new releases.
+I have owned over 45 different travel strollers throughout my time as a parent and close to 100 strollers overall, as I constantly test new releases.

-Most importantly, I test my strollers with actual children of different ages while many bigger sites test strollers without the kids looking at just functions (People’s Magazine actually admitted that they test strollers with sandbags, can you believe it?!), and we all know that many issues arise when kids are actually using the stroller.
+Most importantly, I test my strollers with actual children of different ages while many bigger sites test strollers without the kids looking at just functions (People’s Magazine actually admitted that they test strollers with sandbags, can you believe it?!), and we all know that many issues arise when kids are using the stroller.

 What to Ask Yourself When Buying a Travel Stroller: